lightstep/opentelemetry-prometheus-sidecar/docs/operations.md

 itself is actually ingesting data.
 If no targets are visible, consult the [Prometheus documentation][prom-getting-started] on how to configure Prometheus correctly.

-### Are samples being sent to Stackdriver?
+### Are samples being sent to OpenTelemetry?

-Run the following query to verify that the sidecar produces Stackdriver data from the Prometheus samples:
+Run the following query to verify that the sidecar produces OpenTelemetry data from the Prometheus samples:

 ```